 - Limited Objectivity: Researchers can unintentionally introduce bias into their studies through their own expectations, assumptions, or interpretations of user behavior.
 Maintaining objectivity is a constant challenge.

 - Recruitment Bias: When recruiting participants, researchers may unintentionally favor individuals who are more tech-savvy or have a higher comfort level with digital products, potentially excluding less experienced users.

 - Small Sample Size: Small sample sizes can limit the statistical significance of research findings.
 Researchers must carefully interpret results and consider potential outliers.

 - Contextual Factors: User behavior can vary based on factors such as location, device, or context of use.
 Capturing the full range of user experiences across different contexts can be challenging.

-- Interpreting Qualitative Data: Analyzing qualitative data, such as interview transcripts or open-ended survey responses, requires skill and experience.
-Interpreting user feedback accurately can be subjective.
+- Interpreting Qualitative Data: Analyzing qualitative data, such as interview transcripts or open-ended survey responses, requires skill and experience, especially since interpreting user feedback accurately can be subjective.

 - Time Pressure: Tight development timelines may not align with the ideal timing for conducting thorough UX research.
 Rushed research can lead to incomplete or less insightful results.